hpgavin/multivarious/README.md

 # installation

-* install via git (for example, in a Code folder on your Desktop)
+* install multivarious using git (for example, in a Code folder on your Desktop)

   ```
   cd ~/Desktop/Code